5H30.10 Cathode Ray Tube (Crookes Tube)

 - Dim the lights.

-- Turn on Heathkit and (optional) Xantrex power supplies.
+- Turn on the power supply or supplies.

 - Deflect electrons using magnet.

-- (Optional) Deflect electrons with the deflector plates by turning up the Xantrex supply.
+- (Optional) Deflect electrons with the deflector plates.

 - When done, turn down all voltages.